1933 Major League Baseball season

-The first Major League Baseball All-Star Game was held on July 6 at Comiskey Park in Chicago, Illinois, home of the Chicago White Sox.
+The first All-Star Game was held on July 6 at Comiskey Park in Chicago, Illinois, home of the Chicago White Sox.
 The American League won, 4–2.

 The season featured eight players hitting for the cycle, tied for the most of any single major league season.
 It was also the last season before the Senators and Philadelphia Athletics became perennial American League cellar-dwellers.
 The Senators would have only four more winning seasons in Washington, D.C., and would not return to the World Series until 1965 as the Minnesota Twins, while the Athletics would have only four winning seasons until moving to Oakland in 1968, winning only 40.2 percent of their games over 34 seasons.